-‘Twas the night before Christmas, when throughout the blogosphere,
+‘Twas the night before Christmas when all through the house,

-The stockings were hung by The Wealthy Canadian with care,
+The stockings were hung by Canadians with care,

 In hopes that Rob Carrick (err, St. Nicholas) soon would be there.